Beauveria bassiana: Toxicity

 The fungus rarely infects humans or other animals, so it is generally considered safe as an insecticide.
 However, at least one case of human infection by B. bassiana has been reported in a person with a suppressed immune system.
 Additionally, the spores may exacerbate breathing difficulties.

 Uses

-Beauveria bassiana can be used as a biological insecticide to control a number of pests such as termites, whiteflies, and many other insects.
+B. bassiana can be used as a biological insecticide to control a number of pests such as termites, whiteflies, and many other insects.
 Its use in the control of malaria-transmitting mosquitos is under investigation.
 As an insecticide, the spores are sprayed on affected crops as an emulsified suspension or wettable powder or applied to mosquito nets as a mosquito control agent.

 As a species, B. bassiana parasitizes a very wide range of arthropod hosts.
 However, different strains vary in their host ranges, some having rather narrow ranges, like strain Bba 5653 that is very virulent to the larvae of the diamondback moth and kills only few other types of caterpillars.
-Some strains do have a wide host range and should, therefore, be considered nonselective biological insecticides.
+Some strains do have a wide host range, so should be considered nonselective biological insecticides.
 These should not be applied to flowers visited by pollinating insects.
 Known targets of the species include: